dafny-lang/dafny/docs/_includes/Specifications.md

 TODO: It would be nice if the different forms of read clauses could be combined.
 In a future version the single form of read clause will allow a list and attributes.

+TO BE WRITTEN: multiset of objects allowed in reads clauses

 ### Modifies Clause